Table of Contents

 Attractive and elegant buildings, hotels and plenty of restaurants and shops also line the promenade.
 The place was full of life (It was a bank holiday weekend), the sun was out, and the street musicians made it even more of an enjoyable experience.

 It’s such a colourful town with the blue sea, the green mountain backdrop and the buildings painted terracotta, mustard and pink.

-Rapallo has the modern marina at one end which is home to lots of very expensive, large yachts and the Christopher Columbus Monument and at the other a tiny 16th-century castle.
+Rapallo has the modern marina at one end, home to many expensive, large yachts, the Christopher Columbus Monument and a tiny 16th-century castle.

-The castle is situated at the edge of Rapallo’s old town jutting out of the sea.
+The castle is at the edge of Rapallo’s old town, jutting out of the sea.
 It was built to protect Rapallo from pirate invasions.
-Later it became a prison but is now a venue that hosts art exhibitions.
-Unfortunately, it was not open when we visited so we could only photograph it from outside.
-It is lit up at night in the summer which looks very pretty.
+Later, it became a prison but is now a venue that hosts art exhibitions.
+Unfortunately, it was not open when we visited, so we could only photograph it outside.
+It is lit at night in the summer, which looks very pretty.

 Chiosco Della Musica (The Bandstand)